Internationalized Domain Names (IDNs)

 A character is the basic building block of any script, and thus any written language.
 It invokes a meaning at a fundamental level; you cannot break a character down any further and still have meaning.

 A written language utilizes characters from one or more scripts to communicate meaning.
 Examples of languages: English, Farsi, Chinese, Greek.

 Adapting Language to Computers

 Different scripts use different keyboards or soft keyboards for input into computing devices.
-Computer operating systems have Input Method Editors (IME) that facilitates the input of different scripts.
-IDNs are a similar type of adaptation, allowing people to use their local-language script to navigate the Web, send and receive email, transfer files and other applications that require domain names.
+Computer operating systems have Input Method Editors (IME) that facilitate the input of different scripts.
+IDNs are a similar type of adaptation, allowing people to use their language script such as Latin, Hebrew, Cyrillic to navigate the web, send and receive email, transfer files and other applications that require domain names.

 Verisign has worked to address the issue of character variants with interested stakeholders.
 Registrants typically register domain names that have meaning in their own language such as a name, word or phrase.
 However, a single script may be used by more than one language.

 As a result, a domain name may have different meanings in the context of other languages or cultures.
 The variant phenomenon has been classified into four different categories: character, orthographic, lexemic and contextual variants.
 Verisign has determined that addressing character variants is essential to enable users to navigate the Internet in their own languages.
 The other variants require difficult linguistic judgments that are not essential to delivering a robust IDN solution.